 Over the years, our employees have passionately turned the money from The Greencarrier Spirit Fund into several successful and rewarding projects.
 Here are some examples of what we do in the Greencarrier Group.

-In October 2014, we sponsored an air freight shipment for Haglöfs, a supplier of outdoor equipment, to Kathmandu in Nepal.
-Haglöfs had together with the Swedish adventurer Ola Skinnarmo gone into a project to supply the Sherpas with 250 pairs of shoes.
+In collaboration with our customer Haglöfs, a supplier of outdoor equipment, we sponsor shipments to Kathmandu in Nepal to supply the Sherpas with shoes.
 The Sherpas help visitors reach their destination climbing the mountains, taking the lead and carrying all the equipment.
 Their working conditions are really tough and proper footwear is a fundamental thing in that environment.
 By helping the Sherpas, we do not only transport goods, but take responsibility for the world we live in.